earcanal/learn-to-meditate/week2.md

 ### Day 4: Breath counting

-This week we introduced breath counting to help you with stage 3 of the meditation.
+This week we introduced breath counting to help you with stage 3, **silent present moment awareness of the breath**.
 Ajahn Brahm has something to say about this:

   * [YoutTube (3.5m)](https://www.youtube.com/embed/MTWDEzbRza4?start=1&end=230)